minjung-mj-kim/project/fake_news/README.md

         - Consider taging or removing **click bait words** (e.g. "[Watch]", "[Image]", "[Details]) to avoid bias
         - Tag or remove words with **"\*"** charactor (probably a slang, which is not used in real news)

+3. Text preprocessing and EDA
+    - organize_text_data.ipynb
+        - Cleaned and wrangled text data
+        - Tag POS and lemmatize
+        - Prepared for both Naybe Bayes and Word Embedding models

 # To do items
-- Preprocessings
-- EDA with processed data
-- Test simple models with cleaned and organized data
+- Test simple models with organized data
 - Error analysis of simple models
 - Gather findings to build an integrated model